 - Lock brakes, stop engine and disconnect spark plug wire.
 Wait for all movement to stop before adjusting, cleaning or repairing. - Clean grass and debris from drives, mufflers, and engine to help prevent fires.
 Clean up oil or fuel spillage. - Let engine cool before storing and do not store near flame. - Shut off fuel while storing or transporting.
-Do not store fuel near flames or drain indoors. - Park machine on level ground.
-Never allow untrained personnel to service machine. - Use jack stands to support components when required. - Carefully release pressure from tires and spray system. - Remove spark plug wire before making any repairs. - Keep hands and feet away from moving parts.
-If possible, do not make adjustments with the engine running. - Keep all parts in good working condition and all hardware tightened. - Replace all worn or damaged Machine Safety Labels. - · Replace worn or damaged footpads. - Perform all scheduled maintenance as directed in the Service Manual.
+DO NOT store fuel near flames or drain indoors. - Park machine on level ground.
+Never allow untrained personnel to service machine. - Use jack stands to support components when required. - · Carefully release pressure from tires and spray system. - Remove spark plug wire before making any repairs. - Keep hands and feet away from moving parts.
+If possible, do not make adjustments with the engine running. - Keep all parts in good working condition and all hardware tightened. - Replace all worn or damaged Machine Safety Labels. - Replace worn or damaged footpads.